antonio-hickey/advent-of-code/year-2023/day-9/puzzle_explanation.md

 If you find the next value for each history in this example and add them together, you get **114**.

 Analyze your OASIS report and extrapolate the next value for each history. **What is the sum of these extrapolated values?**
+* [My Solution](https://github.com/antonio-hickey/advent-of-code/blob/master/year-2023/day-9/src/main.rs#L19-L40), Iterate over each historic point (line) in the sand instability sensor.
+Then iterate over each value in the line and aggregate a sequence of differences between each pair of values.
+Using it to predict the next value for this historic point (line), and finally summing up all the next values to get the puzzle answer.